 The Death of Stane

 After vowing to protect the child of a homeless woman who died while giving birth, Stark came to his senses.
 He once again recovered from alcoholism, built the Silver Centurion armor, and started a new company called Circuits Maximus.
 Once Stane discovered Tony's comeback, he attacked his rival but this time Stark fought back.
-He defeated the Chessmen and fought Stane whose Iron Monger was more powerful than his previous armor but not more powerful than the Centurion.
+He defeated the Chessmen and fought Stane whose Iron Monger was more powerful than his previous armor but not more powerful than the new Centurion suit, which was able to outmanoeuvre the far more clunky suit.
 Stane attacked Stark while holding his friends and family in death-traps.
 Among the prisoners were the child of the homeless woman who Tony vowed to protect, his friend and chauffeur Happy Hogan, Happy's wife and Tony's executive assistant Pepper Potts, Tony's personal assistant Mrs. Bambi Arbogast, and Morley Erwin of his new company, Circuits Maximus.
 After killing Erwin, Stane demanded that Stark remove his helmet or he would kill the child next.
 Stark became aware that Stane could not control his power armor by himself and needed help from a nearby computer.
 Iron Man destroyed the nearby building holding Stane's external computer and saved the child from Stane.
-Obadiah Stane then removed his helmet and killed himself (eerily similar to the fate of his own father) when Stark told him it was all over.
+Obadiah Stane then removed his helmet and killed himself with his own repulsor tech via a blast to the head (eerily similar to the fate of his own father) when Stark told him it was all over.
 With Stane dead, Tony Stark was able to reacquire his family's company, reverting the name back to Stark International.

 The Future of the Iron Monger

 After Stane's demise, the original Iron Monger armor was obtained by the United States government.
 General Lewis Haywerth had one of the Guardsmen use it to test the combat readiness of the U.S. Agent.
 Another Iron Monger armor was built by industrialist Simon Steele.
 A third Iron Monger was subsequently built by Tony Stark's former college classmate, Joey Cosmatos, and worn by a criminal operative working for the underworld boss, Mr. Desmond.
-Recently, Ezekial Stane (son of the former business mogul) acquired Iron Man tech and some of his fathers business holdings.
-It is known that he intends to exact revenge upon Iron Man for the death of his father, but whether or not he will create or use another Iron Monger armor and identity remains to be seen.
+Ezekiel Stane (son of the former business mogul) acquired Iron Man tech and some of his fathers business holdings, through he didn't follow in his father's footsteps, rather focusing on bio-mechanical implants than a full on armor suit.

 Powers and Abilities